SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 “Unfortunately, there are factual errors in the economist’s arguments, and misinterpretation of the distinctions between total sugars vs. refined sugars, sugar availability vs. apparent consumption, sugar-sweetened and diet soft drinks, and other nutrition information“: http://www.australianparadox.com/pdf/JBM-AWB-AustralianParadox.pdf via http://www.glycemicindex.com/

-In my opinion, the University’s scientists have chosen to bolster their credibility and careers at the expense of mine.
-Their approach thus fits neatly the definition of fraud above.
-Disturbingly, in the year or so since I correctly advised Vice-Chancellor Spence that his University’s system of quality control in science is broken (Section 8), he has allowed his staff to falsely trash my reputation (#26).
-In November 2012, one of the authors came online to describe me as a criminal “Troll” (p.
+In my opinion, the University’s scientists have chosen to bolster their credibility and careers at the expense of mine; have chosen not to correct their initial misrepresentations in order to limit the damage to their reputations, in the process maximising the damage to mine.
+This approach thus fits the definition of fraud above.
+Disturbingly, in the year or so since I correctly advised Vice-Chancellor Spence of the serious problems in his nutrition “science” area (Section 8), he has allowed his staff to falsely trash my reputation (#26).
+In November 2012, one of his “scientists” even came online to describe me as a criminal “Troll” (p.
 2 of #27).

 At this stage, I am not planning to sue the University for defamation.
 But I am interested in understanding who there – if anyone! – is in charge of quality control and integrity in science.
 And, yes, I would like an apology, right after the University corrects or retracts its faulty self-published paper.

 Readers, another couple of questions please: (i) does the chart in that JBM-AWB link above trend flat/up or down?
 And (ii) is that Green Pool sugar series – a series that was explicitly commissioned, funded and “framed” by the sugar industry – really “independent” in a debate on the increasingly clear links between sugar and obesity?
 Finally, on the issue of scientific fraud, please consider my “Australian Blue Kangaroo” analogy on Slide 44 at #18.